-5.0.2 Where section 5.0.1 applies, the owner shall make the operational plans available for viewing by the public at the principal office of the owner and at one other publicly accessible location in the geographical area served by the subject system.
+5.0.2 Where section 5.0.1 applies, the owner shall make the operational plans available for viewing by the public at the principal office of the owner and/or on a website that is accessible to the public.

-5.0.3 Operational plans owned by a person other than an owner listed in paragraphs 1, 2 and 3 of section 5.0.1, shall be made available for viewing by the public at the principal place of business of the person that is located within the area served by the subject system to which the operational plans relate or some other location in the area served that is readily accessible to the public.
+5.0.3 Operational plans owned by a person other than an owner listed in paragraphs 1, 2 and 3 of section 5.0.1, shall be made available for viewing by the public at the principal place of business of the person that is located within the area served by the subject system to which the operational plans relate and/or on a website that is accessible to the public.

 5.0.4 Despite sections 5.0.1 and 5.0.3, the owner of a subject system shall not make any part of the operational plans for that subject system available for viewing by the public where the disclosure: